 - Now add evaporated coconut milk and maple syrup to the hazelnut butter and blend everything together.

-- Chop chocolate into smaller pieces and put them in a double boiler over low heat to slowly melt.
+- Chop chocolate into smaller pieces and put them in a double boiler to slowly melt.
 Add melted chocolate to the mixture and blend again.